Mini99/ReplyTube/README.md

 To access it, enter `localhost:3003` into your browser.

-*Note: you will not be able to make posts since requests are being pushed to a private database.
+*Note: You will not be able to make posts since requests are being pushed to a private database.
 This is for demo purposes only.*